 A tax is imposed on the privilege of making or distributing alcoholic beverages in Illinois, based on the number of gallons.
-In addition, the Illinois Liquor Control Commission imposes a variety of annual fees on manufacturers, distributors, and retail sellers.
+Also, the Illinois Liquor Control Commission imposes a variety of annual fees on each manufacturer, distributor, and retail seller.
 Administered by Department of Revenue.
 (235 ILCS 5/8-1 ff.)

-Rate and base (per gallon): 18.5 ¢ on beer and cider with 0.5% to 7% alcohol; 73 ¢ on wine (excluding cider with up to 7% alcohol); \$4.50 on distilled liquor.
-Annual Liquor Control Commission fees are \$500 for retail sellers, and from \$25 to \$3,600 on some manufacturers.
+Rate and base (per gallon): $18.5 \notin$ on beer and cider with 0.5% to 7% alcohol; $73 \notin$ on wine (excluding cider with up to 7% alcohol); \$4.50 on distilled liquor.
+Annual Liquor Control Commission fees are \$500 for retail sellers, and \$25 to \$3,600 on some manufacturers.